 A REG-ID is required to transfer a .jp domain name to a different registrar.
 An authorization code is not required.
 In addition to the use of a REG-ID, .jp domain names have a few other key differences in transfer policy:

-- Transfers are NOT possible if the domain name is expiring within the next 30 days.
+- Transfers are not possible if the domain name is expiring within the next 30 days.

-- .JP domain names can be transferred within the first 60 days of registration.
+- .jp domain names can be transferred within the first 60 days of registration.

-If you do not have a Japanese address and a proxy address was automatically provided for you during the registration process, you will need to update your contact info to replace the proxy address with a Japanese address.
+If you do not have a Japanese address and a proxy address was automatically provided for you during the registration process, you will need to update your contact information to replace the proxy address with a Japanese address.
 Otherwise, it is not possible to transfer out.

 The domain name does not need to be unlocked.
 You must submit the transfer with the gaining registrar (the registrar to whom you are transferring).
 You will not need an authorization code to request a transfer.